- 24 Aug 2012

 Equalizing Outcomes vs. Equalizing Opportunities: Optimal Taxation when Children’s Abilities Depend on Parents’ Resources

-Executive Summary — Economists have long recognized that parents' resources and investment in their children may be key determinants of their children's outcomes.
+Overview — Economists have long recognized that parents' resources and investment in their children may be key determinants of their children's outcomes.
 Recent evidence indicates that increasing the disposable incomes of poor parents raises the performance of their children on tests of cognitive ability.
 That finding suggests that current tax policy may affect the future distribution of underlying income-earning abilities in the taxpayer population.
 However, the dominant model of optimal taxation has been unable to take this effect into account.
 This study explores the implications for optimal policy of taking a more nuanced approach.
 Using a calibrated model to simulate optimal policy, the authors find that the optimal policy redistributes substantially more toward low-ability parents and earlier generations than does status quo policy.
 This paper may be the first to model this complexity and derive policy implications.
 Key concepts include:

 - When poor parents have more disposable income, their children's performance improves and they have greater opportunity to succeed.